westland-valhalla/retired-warrior/README.md

 You are each to become a Great Being.
 The world needs Superheroes.

-Be it fixing schools, for erasing borders, or just preventing Anthropocene from becoming an [extinction event](https://en.wikipedia.org/wiki/Holocene_extinction) it will take a Great Being to be heard, Greta Thunberg comes to mind today.
+Be it fixing schools, or erasing borders, or just preventing Anthropocene from becoming an [extinction event](https://en.wikipedia.org/wiki/Holocene_extinction) it will take a Great Being to be heard, Greta Thunberg is a wonderful example, today.

 [![Greta Thunberg](http://img.youtube.com/vi/TMrtLsQbaok/0.jpg)](http://www.youtube.com/watch?v=TMrtLsQbaok)

 (Click image to watch video)

-Erica Goldson carries on her message and education.
+Erica Goldson carries on her message and self-education, aiming to inspire and help the world grow.
+She discovered the absence of teachers early on, and immediately became an educator her self.

 [![Erica Goldson](http://img.youtube.com/vi/9M4tdMsg3ts/0.jpg)](http://www.youtube.com/watch?v=9M4tdMsg3ts)